mistycheney/MouseBrainAtlas/README.md

 Data
 ----

 The original data are tar.gz files.
 Use [`preprocess.py`](https://gist.github.com/mistycheney/4e5cafdf049b9cdc478c) under the data directory to generate a new dataset.
 <pre>
 usage: preprocess.py [-h] [-b BBOX_FILE] [-i DATA_DIR] [-o OUT_DIR]
                      stack_name start_frame stop_frame reduce_level
 </pre>

+Data from Partha:
+Original data is in the directories whose names are PMD1305  PMD1328  PMD1337  PMD1340  PMD1342

+Files after processing are in directories with names of the form: PMD1305_reduce0_region0  where reduce0 means no reduction in resolution and region0 defines a bounding box containing the stem.

 Output
 -----